r-three/git-theta/README.md

 ## Storing updates efficiently

-Additionally, `git theta add` can be used instead of `git add` to provide optional extra information, including e.g.\ the checkpoint format with `--checkpoint-type`, the [`Update`](https://github.com/r-three/git-theta/tree/main/git_theta/updates) used to update parameters with `--update-type`, and the location of auxiliary information/data for the update with `--update-path`.
+Additionally, `git theta add` can be used instead of `git add` to provide optional extra information, including e.g., the checkpoint format with `--checkpoint-type`, the [`Update`](https://github.com/r-three/git-theta/tree/main/git_theta/updates) used to update parameters with `--update-type`, and the location of auxiliary information/data for the update with `--update-path`.
 For example, if the model was updated using using [LoRA](https://arxiv.org/abs/2106.09685), the low-rank factors can be efficiently stored by Git-Theta by running:

 ```bash